Xilinx/gemx/gemx/doc/GEMX_ENGINE_UG.md

 The GEMX engine library provides building blocks for constructing matrix operation accelerators on FPGAs.
 Each engine is implemented as a C++ template class and used to accelerate one type of matrix operations, e.g. matrix matrix multiplication, matrix vector multiplication and etc. To use this engine library to build an FPGA image, a SDAccel supported platform is required.
 The Makefile provided in gemx/ folder automates the flow for generating the FPGA image with the selected engines and SDAccel platforms.

 ## 2. GEMX ENGINES IN DETAILS
-Each GEMX engine applies block-wise matrix computation algorithm to tile the matrices into small blocks, buffer them locally and process them with fully pipelined logic.
+Each GEMX dense matrix engine (GEMM, GEMV, TRANSP) applies block-wise matrix computation algorithm to tile the matrices into small blocks, buffer them locally and process them with fully pipelined logic.
 The template parameters of each engine class allow users to configure the matrix block size, hence the local buffer size.
 The top function of each engine has BLAS-like interfaces, which normally include memory pointers for input and output matrices and size and lead dimension information of the matrices and vectors.
 The architecture of each engine normally includes three components connected by FIFOS.
 They are *load*, *compute* and *store/write* functions.
-The load function retrieve matrices and vectores from device memory, in this case DDR, tiles them into small blocks and transmit the block data to the compute function via a FIFO.
+The load function retrieves matrices and vectores from device memory, in this case DDR, tiles them into small blocks and transmits the block data to the compute function via a FIFO.
 The compute function retrieves the block data from its FIFO and performs required matrix operations and passes the results to the write function via a FIFO.
 The store or write function reads the block data from its FIFO, assembles them if necessary and writes the results back to the device memory.

 ### 2.1 GEMM ENGINE
 The GEMM engine is implemented by class Gemm in file gemx_gemm.h.
 The top function *runGemm* implements matrix matrix multiplications on an FGPA.
 The items below list the supported operations, the template parameters, the functions and the features of the Gemm class

 * Supported operations
 ```
-  C = A * B
+  C = ((A * B + X) * alpha ) >> beta_bits
 where
-  A, B, C are matrices.
-In matrix multiplication, the sizes of A, B and C are normall referred to as M x K, K x N, and M x N;
+  A, B, X and C are dense matrices.
+In matrix multiplication, the sizes of A, B, X and C are normall referred to as M x K, K x N, M x N and M x N;
 ```

 * Template parameters

 Parameter definition | Description | Configuration in Makefile
 ---------------------|-------------|--------------------------
-typedef t_FloatType | matrix element type.<br> supported types: uint16, int16, short, unsigned short. | configured by GEMX_dataType.<br> default value is short.
-unsigned int t_DdrWidth | number of matrix elements in a memory word retrieved from DDR.<br> given DDR memory word is 64 bytes, t_DdrWidth = 64/sizeof(t_FloatType). | configured by GEMX_ddrWidth.<br> default value is 4.
-unsigned int t_aColMemWords | number of memory words that form the columns of the local block buffer for matrix A. | configured by GEMX_gemmKBlocks.<br> default value is 1. unsigned int t_aRowMemWords | number of memory words that form the rows of the local block buffer for matrix A. | configured by GEMX_gemmMBlocks.<br> default value is 2. unsigned int t_bColMemWord  | number of memory words that form the colums of the local block buffer for matrix B. | configured by GEMX_gemmNBlocks.<br> default value is 1.
+typename t_FloatType | A, B and C matrix element type. | configured by GEMX_dataType.<br> default value is short. typename t_FloatEqIntType | the integer type that has the same bit width as the t_FloatType. | configured by GEMX_dataEqIntType. <br> default value is short. typename t_XdataType | matrix X element type. | configured by GEMX_XdataType.<br> default value is int32_t. unsigned int t_DdrWidth | number of matrix A, B or C elements in a memory word retrieved from one DDR access.<br> given DDR memory word is 64 bytes, t_DdrWidth = 64/sizeof(t_FloatType). | configured by GEMX_ddrWidth.<br> default value is 32. unsigned in t_XDdrWidth | number of matrix X elements in a memory word retrieved from one DDR access.<br> given DDR memory word is 64 bytes, t_XDdrWidth = 64/sizeof(t_XDataType). | configured by GEMX_XddrWidth.<br> default value is 16. unsigned int t_aColMemWords | number of memory words that form the columns of the local block buffer for matrix A. | configured by GEMX_gemmKBlocks.<br> default value is 1. unsigned int t_aRowMemWords | number of memory words that form the rows of the local block buffer for matrix A. | configured by GEMX_gemmMBlocks.<br> default value is 2. unsigned int t_bColMemWord  | number of memory words that form the colums of the local block buffer for matrix B. | configured by GEMX_gemmNBlocks.<br> default value is 1. unsigned int t_MacBits | number of bits preserved after each MAC step, maximum 48 bits. | configured by GEMX_macBits.<br> default value is 48.<br> This value is effective only when GEMX_keepMacBits=1.
+By default, GEMX_keepMacBits=0.

 The template parameters are configured at compile time and used to define the sizes of local block buffers in the implementation.
 The matrix A local block buffer size is (t_aRowMemWords * t_DdrWidth) x (t_aColMemWords * t_DdrWidth).
 The matrix B local block buffer size is (t_aColMemWords * t_DdrWidth) x (t_bColMemWords * t_DdrWidth).
 The matrix C local block buffer size is (t_aRowMemWords * t_DdrWidth) x (t_bColMemWords * t_DdrWidth).
+The matrix X local block buffer size is same as matrix C local block buffer size.
 In the matrix size representation given here, the first number always represents the height or rows in terms of matrix elements, the second number represents the width or columns in terms of matrix elements.

 * Functions